 Other places close to Karur are Mayanur, Noyyal, Nerur, Chettipalayam, Thirumukkudal and Kadavur.
 The Karur Government Museum is another tourist attraction.
 Several festivals such as Pongal, the Tamil New Year, Aadi Perukku, Vaikunta Ekadasi, the Annual festival at Veerapur, Annual festival of Karur Mariamman are celebrated with much pomp and glory, drawing a large number of people.

 Through The Passage Of History

 One of the oldest towns in the state of Tamil Nadu, Karur is known for its rich and cultural heritage.
 Its history dates back to the Sangam times over 2000 years ago.
 Karur has seen the rise and fall of several empires including the Cheras, Gangas, Cholas, the Vijaynagara Nayaks, Mysore and the British.

 The closest domestic airports to Karur are at Trichy and Coimbatore.
-The closest internation airport is at Chennai.
+The closest international airport is at Chennai.
 Karur railway station which is located at the centre of the town is well connected to the rest of Tamil Nadu.
-Regular buses also ply to the town from various part of the state.
-Karur is thus easily accessible to rest of Tamil Nadu.
+Regular buses also ply to the town from various parts of the state.
+Karur is thus easily accessible to the rest of Tamil Nadu.

 Karur experiences semi tropical climate and hence the summers of Karur are generally hot while winters are mild and pleasant.
 During the monsoon, Karur receives moderate rainfall and brings welcome relief to the temperatures.
 The best time of the year to visit the town is during the winter months from October to March.